whokilleddb/wayback/README.md

 ```
 $ wayback --help

-Fetch all endpoints for a domain from the wayback machine
+Fetch URLs for a domain from the wayback machine

 Usage: wayback [OPTIONS] <domains>...